 At major events such as the papals Audience on Wednesday and the Pope’s Angelus Prayer on Sunday, additional checkpoints will open in the colonnades of the Bernini.

 Pocket knives and other potentially dangerous items are not allowed, drinks and umbrellas can be taken.
 However, metal and glass bottles are often rejected.
 You should therefore have plastic bottles with you.
 The security check does not pay attention to the dress code.

 For footwear, shoes, sandals or barefoot in St. Peter’s Basilica, there are no fixed rules and it is up to the honorary inspectors whether you are admitted.
-With beach sandals, you definitely can not get into St. Peter’s Basilica.
+You definitely can not get into St. Peter’s Basilica with beach sandals.
 Pilgrims and Capuchin monks are certainly also admitted barefoot.
 But there is no rule.

 Since you are walking a lot in Rome anyway, you should not dare to experiment and wear sturdy shoes.

-The basilica opens at 7 o’clock and closes in the summer at 7pm, in winter at 6:30pm.
+The basilica opens at 7 o’clock and closes at 7pm in the summer, in winter at 6:30pm.
 During Pope’s Masses and audiences, the basilica, the grottoes and the dome are not accessible.
-All dates you find in my
+You can find the dates in my